harness/developer-hub/docs/faqs/feature-management-experimentation.md

 helpdocs_is_published: true
 ---

-This article addresses some frequently asked questions about Harness Feature Management & Experimentation (FME).
+This article addresses some frequently asked questions about Split Feature Management & Experimentation (FME).

 In this topic: